MichaelFroelich/FAP.React/README.md

 Which you choose is all down to your varying levels of frustration getting whatever code you're expecting a serverside rendering engine to run.
 You might also want to think about changing the EcmaYear and EcmaStage properties on the static ReactivePage class.

+Mock scripts are your last ditch method.
+They ideally have only the minimal amount of code necessary to allow Babel validation.

 # How do I get jQuery functions passing the Babelscript validation?

-Sometimes Babel will not validate scripts with jQuery, so use a (Mock version of jQuery)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.
+Sometimes Babel will not validate scripts with jQuery, so use a Mock version of jQuery, like this one name (Mock Jax)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.
+Once thinned run this `IncludeMockScript("PathToMockJax.js")`

-When all else fails, try something new.

 Finally...